adonegan/milestone4-mycomicjumble/README.md

 - Home page

   - The Home page displays a jumbotron and its main purpose is to highlight the mission of the website briefly.
-The container holding the jumbtron is one of a two elements that is set to 'fluid', meaning it fills the full width of the screen.
+The container holding the jumbtron is one of two elements that is set to 'fluid', meaning it fills the full width of the screen.

-  - Info cards: these Bootstrap cards give the user a taste of what they can find on the website; here they can see that there's a glossary, comic store, faqs page and a way to contact the site owner.
+  - Info cards: these Bootstrap cards give the user a taste of what they can find on the website; here they can see that there's a glossary, comic store, FAQs page and a way to contact the site owner.
 They are unlinked, but animated.

 - About page

-  - This page features a media element and brief text.
+  - This page features an image and brief text.
 Purely informational, this gives the user some detail about the purpose of the site and its owner.

-- Contact page

-  - This a page with minimal information and gives the user a way to contact the site owner.
-This page features a short form the user can fill in.
-The user can add their email subject, message and own email with the mesage and the email is sent to the site owner directly.

 - Glossary page

   - This is a single page with a lot of textual information for the novice comic buyer.
-It gives information about why comics are graded in a certain way and gives more detail on what kind of conditions comics can be and what criteria is used.
+It gives information about why comics are graded in a certain way and gives more detail on what kind of conditions comics can be and what criteria is used on Comic Jumble.

-  - This information is displayed in JavaScript collapsible element from W3Schools.
+  - This information is supported by JavaScript in the collapsible element and is from W3Schools.
 On hover the item is black in color, which gives users a chance to see which term is currently active.
 By clicking on the term item, a dropdown appears with a definition for that term.
-User close the dropdown by clicking again.
+Users close the dropdown by clicking again.
 Multiple terms can be viewed at the same time.

 - FAQs page

   - This page gives the user more information on why the site owner started the website.
-It has a question and answer format for easy reading.
+It has a question and answer format for easy reading and also contains an image from pop culture.

 - Privacy Policy page

-  - This page was created using this [generator](https://www.privacypolicygenerator.info/).
-A page like this would be added to any store and website so I felt it was appropriate to it it here.
+  - This page was created using this [generator](https://www.privacypolicygenerator.info/) and modified slightly by me.
+A page like this would be added to any store and website so I felt it was appropriate to add it.

 - Terms and Conditions page

-  - Like the policy page above, a page like this would be available on any store so I added it to this website.
+  - Like the policy page above, a page like this would be available on any store so I added it to this website - I modified it to add my own disclaimer, acknowledge comic publishers and remove the licene section.
 It was generated [here](https://www.termsandconditionsgenerator.com/).

 ### Comics App

 - Comics page

   - This is the page containing a list of all the products in the store, the comics.
-With style and information overload in mind, this page purposefully outlines the name, price and cover of the comic for sale.
-Additional information if provided in the Details page per comic.
+With style and information overload in mind, this page purposefully outlines the name, price and cover of the comic for sale only.
+Additional information is provided in the Details page per comic.
+You must click on the image to see the details page.
+More below.

-  - With the cards, images are clickable and direct users to the Details page.
-There is also an Add to Cart button that adds the item to the customers cart and redirects them to the comics page.
+  - With the cards, images are clickable and direct users to the Details page of the comic clicked.
+There is also an Add to Cart button that adds the item to the customer's cart and redirects them to the comics page so they can continue to browse for more comics.

-  - Pagination has been added to this page in order to structure information and limit how much dislays on thage page.
-The customer will see nine comics on the comic page, and additional comics can be found by pressing the Next button at the end of the section.
+  - Pagination has been added to this page in order to structure information and limit how much dislays on the page.
+The customer will see nine comics on the comic page and additional comics can be found by pressing the Next button at the end of the section.

 - Details Page

-  - Once a visitor clicks on a cover page displaying in the Comics page they will be taken to that item's detail page.
+  - Once a visitor clicks on a cover art image displayed in the Comics page they are taken to that item's detail page.
 Here they can see a larger version of the comic cover and find out specific information about the following: name, price, description, penciler, writer, cover artist, price, grade and condition of the comic.

   - On reading this page, if the customer wants to purchase the comic, they can use the Add to Cart button to put the item in their cart.
 Doing this also redirects the customer to the Comics page again so they can browse other comics.